bagusedh/ciscodude.net/projects.md

 ---
 layout: project
-title: Projects and Presentations
+title: Projects
 permalink: /projects/
 ---

-A gallery of a few of my code projects and talks given to user groups and conferences.
+A gallery of a few of my code projects.